 There are a variety of retail stores which cater for basic needs.
 They range from large supermarkets to small boutique clothing stores, antiques and arts and crafts.
 Parking in Rangitikei towns is convenient and FREE.
 Best of all you can travel the length of the district (almost 100kms) and find not a single set of traffic lights!

 Health care in the Rangitikei is under the umbrella of the Whanganui District Health Board.
 General Practitioners have surgeries in the larger towns or have regular visiting days in smaller centres.
-There are rest homes in Marton and Bulls.
+There is a rest homes in Marton.